prof-rossetti/intro-to-python/notes/devtools/render.md

 You can also trigger builds manually.

 After a deployment build has finished, you should be able to view the updated app at the URL provided in the top left (i.e. `https://YOUR_APP.onrender.com/`).

+Note that since we are using a free server, it may take a few moments to show up in the browser when you first visit the URL.